docsify-bitbucket/docsify-bitbucket.github.io/README.md

 ### Disable favicon

-If `shortcut icon` HTML link element is missing from enclosing HTML document the plugin detect the Bitbucket project and use project's logo as shortcut icon (favicon).
+If `shortcut icon` HTML link element is missing from enclosing HTML document then the plugin detect the Bitbucket project and use project's logo as shortcut icon (favicon).
 You can disable this feature:

 ```javascript
 window.$docsify = {